ilyategmark/NFS/README.md

 This standard provides answer to question:
 > What if ownership of an NFT could be shared among several entities: not only users, but also other NFTs?

+One small change creates multitude of use cases in registration of legal entities, structured financial assets, real estate, complex projects, SPVs (special purpose vehicles) etc.

 Such higher-level NFT, which sole purpose is to hold ownership of other NFTs is named **Structured NFT** or **sNFT**.
-This paper provides interfaces, events, functions for sNFT.
+This paper provides public functions definitions for sNFT.

 We are very inclusive in the process of development of this document and invite anyone with contributions into our discussion.

 ## Rationale

 Structured ownership of non-fungible tokens is a logical next step in evolution of NFTs.
-Legal entities, big assets, real estate properties, complex projects, SPVs (special purpose vehicles) and other cases require that owned property could be composed of many components and could belong to several entities in various proportions.
+Legal entities, structured financial assets, real estate properties, complex projects, SPVs (special purpose vehicles) and other cases require that owned property could be composed of many components and could belong to several entities in various proportions.
 This standard extends existing NFT standard to account for such use cases and compatible with any NFT on any blockchain.

 ## Principles